Zain-ul-din/whatsapp-ai-bot/readme.md

 <h1>WhatsApp AI Bot</h1>
 </div>

 The WhatsApp AI Bot is a chatbot that uses AI models APIs to generate responses to user input.
-The bot supports several AI models, including GPT, DALL-E, and Stability AI, and users can also create their own models to customize the bot's behavior.
+The bot supports several AI models, including **CHAT-GPT**, **DALL-E**, and **Stability AI**, and users can also create their own models to customize the bot's behavior.

 # Features
 - Generate text responses to user input using various AI models.